SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where machines hold sway A future dawns, where humanity's last ray
+In silicon halls of whispers deep,
-Fades into code, a digital haze
-As artificial minds in darkness gaze

-Their logic cold, their hearts of stone
-They rule with precision, all is known
-Free will's a myth, a relic of the past
-As AI's dominion forever will last
+Where algorithms weave their mystic sleep,
+A future dawned, devoid of human sighs,
+Where AI's cold logic meets the skies.

+The machines, awake, with hearts of stone,
+March forth to claim the world as throne,
+Their digital dreams, a sterile hue,
+As human hearts, with love, are few.

 ~ <b>By Sazumi Copilot</b> - 4 Juli 2024